bbc/tams/README.md

 The media data contained within Flow Segments may be stored separately from the metadata linking them to a position on the timeline, separating the media data and metadata planes.
 For example our implementation uses a database (_e.g._ Amazon DynamoDB) to store Flow Segment metadata and an object store (_e.g._ AWS S3) to store the media data for Flow Segments.
-We refer to media data stored in the object store as 'media objects'.
+We refer to media data stored in the object store as 'Media Objects'.
-The Flow Segment has a list of S3 download urls which are the location of the media object(s) that contains the stored media data for the Flow Segment.
+The Flow Segment has a list of S3 download urls which are the location of the Media Object(s) that contains the stored media data for the Flow Segment.
 If multiple URLs are returned in the list, they are assumed to return identical media data.
 When writing to the store, the S3 URLs can be passed to a client permitting them to upload media data directly.

-Another advantage of separating the media data and metadata planes in this way is that a particular Media Object can be referenced by multiple flows.
+Another advantage of separating the media data and metadata planes in this way is that a particular Media Object can be referenced by multiple Flows.
-On the metadata side, the Flow Segment is just a mapping of a Media Object's ID to a Flow's Timeline, so any number of flows can record that same ID against other `<flow_id, timestamp>` tuples.
+On the metadata side, the Flow Segment is just a mapping of a Media Object's ID to a Flow's Timeline, so any number of Flows can record that same ID against other `<flow_id, timestamp>` tuples.
 This allows for copy-on-write semantics: immutability means a new Flow must be created to make changes to existing parts of the timeline, but for unmodified portions of the timeline the new `<flow_id, timestamp>` tuple points to the existing Media Object or a part of it.
 See [Flow And Media Timelines](#flow-and-media-timelines) for a description of how that works in practice.